+Filed by the Registrant Registrant

+Filed by a Party other than the Registrant

+Check the appropriate box:

+Prel iminary Proxy Statement

+$\boxtimes$

+☐ Definitive Additional Materials

+5011 citing Material under §240.14a -12

+ARMATA A PHARMACEUTICALS, INC.

+(Name of Registrant as Specified in its Charter)

+(Name of Pe erson(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment t of F iling Fee (Check the appropriat e box):

+$\boxtimes$ fee required.

-Filed by a Par ne app Prel Con Registrant rty other than the Registrant propriate box: iminary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) initive Proxy Statement Def initive Additional Materials Ш Solı citing Material under §240.14a-12 ARMATA PHARMACEUTICALS, INC. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Payment of F Filing Fee (Check the appropriate box): $\times$ fee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or edule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Fee computed on table below per E xchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securitie s to which transaction applies:

+(3) ing value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth gee is calculated and state how it was determined):

+(4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+Fee paid previously with prelimina ry materials.

+the Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration n Statement No.:

+(3) Filing Party:

+(4) Date Filed: